Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain: Experiments

 \subsubsection{Setup}

-A testbed was constructed using a TIDEP-01012 77 GHz mmWave radar \cite{ti_casd} and two cameras, as depicted in Fig.~\ref{fig:testbed}(a).
-The Texas Instruments radar evaluation module employs a cascade of four radar chips, enabling greater MIMO dimension\cite{ti_casd}.
-For data capture, the testbed was positioned at the front of the vehicle, enabling simultaneous collection of camera images and corresponding radar raw data (post-demodulated I-Q samples) \cite{ramp}.
+A testbed was constructed using Texas Instruments's TIDEP-01012 radar \cite{ti_casd} and two cameras, as depicted in Fig.~\ref{fig:testbed}(a).
+The radar evaluation module operates in the \SI{77}{GHz}-\SI{81}{GHz} band and employs a cascade of four radar chips, enabling a greater MIMO dimension \cite{ti_casd}.
+For data capture, the testbed was positioned at the front of the vehicle, enabling simultaneous collection of camera images and corresponding radar raw ADC data \cite{ramp}.
 The front view of the radar setup is illustrated in Fig.~\ref{fig:testbed}(b), featuring a 2D arrangement with 12 TXs and 16 RXs.
 By employing TDM MIMO techniques \cite{gao2019experiments, gao2021perception}, the orthogonal signals from different TXs result in the formation of a 2D virtual receiver array, as shown in Fig.~\ref{fig:testbed}(c), obtained through the spatial convolution of all physical TX and RX pairs \cite{gao2019experiments, gao2021perception}.
 The virtual array exhibits a sparse configuration (with 4 non-uniformly spaced elements spanning a $3\lambda$ aperture) in the vertical direction, and a large uniform array (consisting of 86 uniformly spaced elements spanning a $42.5\lambda$ aperture) in the horizontal direction.